vogelrh/AirSense/README.md

 * Your bsec_iaq.state file might be corrupt or incompatible after an update of the BSEC library.
 Try (re)moving it and recreating an empty file.
 * You have multiple version of AirSense using the same sensor id value.
 Make sure each version has a unique id.

+###On startup missing file messages

+You see messages at startups such as `stat'ing binary file bsec_iac.config: No such file or directory`.

+The `bsec_iag.config` file is not located in the default file path for AirSense.
+Be sure to set the default directory to the location of the .config file before starting AirSense. *Note: The bsec_iaq.state file is created the first time AirSense tries to store the settings.*